-- Since Mexico's Energy Reform, Pemex has signed joint operating agreements with Exxon Mobil, Chevron, Shell, etc. - Exxon Mobil plans to invest \$300 million in Mexico over the next 10 years. - Sempra Energy will invest \$800 million this year: \$500 million will be invested in a pipeline project between Texas and the Mexican Gulf port of Tuxpan.
+- Since Mexico's Energy Reform, a number of U.S. companies have won exploration bids, and Pemex has signed joint operating agreements with Exxon Mobil, Chevron, Shell, etc. - Exxon Mobil plans to invest \$300 million in Mexico over the next 10 years. - Sempra Energy will invest \$800 million this year: \$500 million will be invested in a pipeline project between Texas and the Mexican Gulf port of Tuxpan.